xsa-dev/rcc/docs/environment-caching.md

----
-title: Efficient execution environment isolation and caching
-menuTitle: Execution environment isolation and caching
-description: Overview of the functionality of the environment caching in RCC.
-type: article
-weight: 15
-date: 2021-06-14
----

 ## What is execution environment isolation and caching?

 Managing and isolating the execution environments is one of the biggest tasks and friction points that RCC is solving.
 The execution environment needs to have all the pieces in place for the robot to execute and that could mean a full setup Python environment, browsers, custom library packages, etc. In RPA solutions, "Work on my machine" just doesn't cut it.

 ![](https://imgs.xkcd.com/comics/python_environment.png)

 *Credit: [xkcd.com](https://xkcd.com/1987/)*

 The list of tools and techniques around just Python environment handling and package management is simply staggering: <br/>